 Please take your unbroken CFLs and tubes to the Waste Management Centre, or one of the City's recycling hubs.
 From here they will be safely transported off-site to be fully recycled.

 What do I do if a CFL breaks?

 Why upgrade to CFLs?

 CFLs save around 80% of energy used for lighting when compared to an incandescent bulb.

 They are also 100% recyclable making them a much more environmentally friendly alternative.
 With lighting accounting for around 12% of all electricity in the home, the Government decided to phase out incandescent bulbs by restricting sales in favour of CFLs in order to save energy and reduce pollution.
 Incandescent bulbs can no longer be purchased.

 All the materials used to manufacture CFLs can be recycled into new products including glass wool insulation for buildings, dental amalgam (fillings), fertilisers and aluminium foundry products.

 CFLs are completely recyclable however they CANNOT be placed in your yellow lid recycling bin.

 Containers for Change is a new state-wide container deposit scheme that lets you cash in eligible containers for a 10 cents refund.
-The program will commence in Western Australia on 1 October 2020.

 Collect Eligible Containers